wdi-sf-jan-2014/notes/blocks_procs_and_lambdas/blocks_as_awesomesauce.md

 In other words `for..in` is *not* a loop, it's an alias for `.each`.

-Using one built in loop, a temporary variable, `Array.size`, `yield`, and no other iterators, your mission is to implement `SortableArray.each`. `SortableArray.each` needs to return the original array untouched.
+Using one built in loop, a temporary variable, `Array.size`, `yield`, and no other iterators, your mission is to implement `SortedArray.each`. `SortedArray.each` needs to return the original array untouched.

 ```
-class SortableArray < Array
+class SortedArray < Array
 	def each &block
 		# counter for retrieving array elements
 		i = 0